QutEcoacoustics/research-blog/tutorials/AP/Practical.md

 This is the end of the practical today.
 Thanks for coming to our workshop.

 There are some optional additional sections below you can try out or read through if you have finished early.
+Don't delete the demo data just yet though.

 If you're finished you may want to delete the files and data we used today.

 1. To remove the demo data (and all results)
     - Delete `C:\Temp\Workshop`
-    - Delete `Workshop7Data.zip` in your downloads folder
+    - Delete `Workshop7Data.zip` or `SM304256_0+1_20151114_030000+1100.wav` from your downloads folder
 1. To remove AP.exe
     - Delete  `C:\Temp\AP`
     - Delete `Release.18.6.0.34.zip`